-Where the testing facility does not hold accreditation for conformity with ISO IEC 17025 in respect of the curing of concrete cubes from receipt and the determination of density and compressive strength, QSRMC will apply a system of audit testing of concrete cubes for density and compressive strength.
+Where the testing facility does not hold accreditation for conformity with BS EN ISO 17025 in respect of the curing of concrete cubes from receipt and the determination of density and compressive strength, QSRMC will apply a system of audit testing of concrete cubes for density and compressive strength.

-The moving of concrete specimens or samples shall be based upon the principles of BS EN 12390-2 and shall comply with BS 8500-2:2015+A2:2019 clause 12.2.
-BS 8500-2:2023 Annex A.2
+The moving of concrete specimens or samples shall be based upon the principles of BS EN 12390-2 and shall comply with BS 8500-2.